aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Guardian:** Address of the guardian to process the deactivation request of
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure there is an existing deactivation request for the guardian
     - Ensure that the existing deactivation request can be processed at the current term
 - **State transitions:**